Is CTR an SEO Ranking Factor?

 Now, let’s get onto the debate!

-Starting at it’s most basic level, a click is the act of a user seeing your result in the search engine results page (SERP) and clicking the link through to the page.
+Starting at its most basic level, a click is the act of a user seeing your result in the search engine results page (SERP) and clicking the link through to the page.
 So, the click-through rate is a metric that summarises how often a user clicks.

 The sum that marketers use to measure click-through rate is the total number of impressions divided by the number of clicks.